Arlington Defense Attorney

 Free Initial Consultation

 Have you been charged with DUI, Assault DV or another crime in Arlington?
 Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
+Phil cares about his clients’ legal rights.

 About Arlington Courts & Arrests

 There are three courts that serve Arlington; a Municipal court, District court and Superior court.
 The city of Marysville provides jail services for non-felony offenses.
-Felony offenders are taken to the the Snohomish County Jail in Everett.
+Felony offenders are taken to the Snohomish County Jail in Everett.

 The City of Arlington currently uses Marysville Municipal Court to handle misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Arlington Municipal Code (AMC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
 If you’re arrested by a Arlington Police officer for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Marysville Municipal Court.